NVIDIA/nvbmc-docs/designs/pldm-stack.md

 would match foo1 or foo2; if a match occurs at this stage then we're good, else continue.
 Match should stop at top-most entity which should match Item.System.

-Every PLDM sensor adds the DBus association with its DBus inventory, if the entity does not find a DBus inventory, look for the closest container entity inventory from the hierarchy.
+Every PLDM sensor adds the D-Bus association with its D-Bus inventory, if the entity does not find a D-Bus inventory, look for the closest container entity inventory from the hierarchy.
 ```
 {'chassis','all_sensors', inventory}